 A pet owner's guide to the Abyssinian cat

-One of the world’s oldest and most revered breeds, the Abyssinian cat resembles a puma in its sleek, lithe, muscular build.
-These short-haired cats are extremely popular pets in the United States, according to registered ownership statistics.
+One of the world's oldest and most revered breeds, the Abyssinian cat resembles a puma in its sleek, lithe, muscular build.
+According to registered ownership statistics, these short-haired cats are extremely popular pets in the United States.

 This breed takes its name from its reputed place of origin, Ethiopia (formerly known as Abyssinia).
 While their true history is a matter of much debate, it is known that these cats were first shown in the Western world in the 1870s in England.
 It's widely believed that they were brought to Europe by colonialists returning home from jaunts through Africa.

 Size: These wiry, medium-sized cats tend to weigh 8 to 10 pounds in adulthood.